PeninsulaGroupLimited/PeninsulaGroupLimited/junior-and-middleweight.md

 # The task

-BrightHR has a section for storing, uploading and viewing documents.
+Peninsula Group Limited has a section for storing, uploading and viewing documents.
 We would like you to build a single page application where a user can view documents that an administrator user has previously uploaded.
 The application should show a list of folders and files.

 For each file show at least: